 This picture book addresses a little boy who is being bullied and how friends can help stop the bully.
 In this case, it’s concerned animal friends that notice his despondency and step in (great modeling for kids) to help him chase away the bully forever.
-This is exactly how to stop bullying in the school yard; the passive watchers need to stand up to the bully.
-A must read for every classroom and home!
-Use this book to start a discussion with your child about bullying and what do about it.
+This is exactly how to stop bullying in the schoolyard; the passive watchers need to stand up to the bully.
+A must-read for every classroom and home!
+Use this book to start a discussion with your child about bullying and what to do about it.
 We are all in this together!

 Let’s Count to 100 by Masayuki Sebe

 My kids all learn to count to 100 in Kindergarten.
-They track the first one hundred days of school and on that day, bring in a zip lock bag of 100 things (anything as long as it is nut free!).
-They celebrate the day with 100 day games and worksheets.
+They track the first one hundred days of school and on that day, bring in a ziplock bag of 100 things (anything as long as it is nut-free!).
+They celebrate the day with 100-day games and worksheets.
 This book would fit right in!
-It has charming drawings depicting 100 different animals: mice, cats, moles, sheep, birds, fish, elephants, kids, and more.
+It has charming drawings depicting 100 different animals: mice, cats, sheep, birds, fish, elephants, kids, and more.
 It’s a fun way to practice counting to 100!

-The realistic photos-like depictions of Ankylosaur versus Tyranosaurus Rex makes this era of dinosaurs come alive, but the message of helping out someone under attack can also be likened to the bully story, Leave Me Alone, above.
+The realistic photos-like depictions of Ankylosaur versus Tyrannosaurus Rex make this era of dinosaurs come alive, but the message of helping out someone under attack can also be likened to the bully story, Leave Me Alone, above.

 This comes across as an old-fashioned book though it is newly minted.
-I think ti’s the two color illustrations that give it that effect.
+I think it’s the two-color illustrations that give it that effect.
 I like that a lot actually.
 The story is a simple one about self-identity.
 Elizabeth prefers to be called Elizabeth and not by any other nickname.
 For young kids who decide quite emphatically on their name!

 Chippy Chipmunk: Babies in the Garden by Kathy M. Miller

-A clever blend of a non fiction book that reads like a story.
+A clever blend of nonfiction that reads like a story.
 Realistic photos help to tell the story of the young chipmunks as they wander out of their burrow for the first time!
 The chipmunk family is introduced on the front inside cover of the book and great chipmunk factoids are on the back inside.
 This is a non-fiction book that would appeal to girls (and boys!).